go101/immutable-value-proposal/README-v9.1.md

 but data synchronizations are still needed when concurrently reading a read-only value which is not an immutable value.

+NOTE: the above mentioned "immutable values" all means "practically immutable values".
+Such values may be modified through unsafe ways.

 ## Detailed rules for values of all kinds of types

 #### safe pointers

 * Dereference of a reader pointer results a read-only value.
 * Dereference of a writer pointer results a writable value.
-* Taking address of an addressable constant or a reader value results a reader pointer.
+* Taking address of an addressable final or a reader value results a reader pointer.
 * Taking address of an addressable writer value results a writer pointer.

 Example:
 ```
-const x = []int{1, 2, 3}
+final x = []int{1, 2, 3}

 func foo() {
 	y := &x  // y is reader pointer variable of type *[]int:reader.